The Renewable Energy Law Review: Russia

 - putting the power generating facility into operation by the date specified in the applicable capacity supply agreement.

 Particular time frames for projects are determined by the deadline indicated in their respective capacity supply agreements.
 In practice, the deadline is usually from one-and-a-half to four years from the date of the tender.
 If the deadline is missed, significant penalties will apply to the supplier.
 These penalties will automatically be discharged from the supplier's account, which is opened in the settlement system by CFS.
-Subject to the provision by the supplier of additional financial security, the deadline can be postponed, but for not more than two years overall.
+Subject to the provision by the supplier of additional financial security, the deadline can be postponed, but for not more than 12 months overall.

 Given the current covid-19 crisis situation and the related restrictive measures taken by governments all over the world, many suppliers now implementing their projects under capacity supply agreements have been facing a risk of failure to build and commission power generating facilities on schedule.
 This is mainly because of the temporary lockdown (or slowdown) of component manufacturing plants (both local and abroad) and partial closure of existing transport routes.